-Show jumping note The competitors don't know which horse they will ride, until a few minutes before the competition start, supposedly to mimic the idea of grabbing a strange horse from a nearby field.
+Show jumping note The competitors don't know which horse they will ride until a few minutes before the competition starts, supposedly to mimic the idea of grabbing a strange horse from a nearby field.
 Hilarity Ensues as they try to make it through the course on a horse they may never have ridden before.

 200m freestyle swimming

 The host city for any given Summer Olympics is chosen about seven years in advance by the International Olympic Committee with cities submitting detailed bids, which are voted on in a fairly complex process.
 Hosting the Olympics is a very expensive thing, although it does give you a nice stadium or three and some vastly improved city infrastructure when you're done.

 The Summer Games

 All Games are numbered as the "Games of the [Roman numeral] Olympiad", an Olympiad being a four-year cycle.

 I — 1896: Athens, Greece: The very first Olympic Games.
 Irish-American runner James Brendan Connolly was the very first modern Olympic champion, by way of winning the triple jump.
 The highlight of the Games, however, was the first marathon, ran at the route said to have been taken by Greek soldier Pheidippides to relay news of the Greek triumph over the Persians at the Battle of Marathon, won by Greek water carrier Spyridon Louis, earning him a place in the Greek sporting pantheon.